Updated 31 May 2017

 What if Amazon refuses to give a refund?
 We haven't heard of Amazon refusing to refund Prime memberships which users unwittingly signed up to, but if you're unhappy with Amazon's response, you'll need to complain to them in the first instance.

 You can do this using the free online complaints tool Resolver*, which helps draft a letter and monitor your complaint.
-Alternatively, you can raise a formal complaint direct with Amazon by filling in this form.
+Alternatively, you can raise a formal complaint direct with Amazon*.
 As a last resort you could contact the Consumer Ombudsman - Amazon hasn't signed up to work with it, so it doesn't officially have to help, but hopefully it may try.

 If you do have problems reclaiming your Prime membership charge and feel Amazon has handled your case unfairly, you can also let us know at firstname.lastname@example.org or post in the Reclaim Amazon Prime forum discussion.
 This is a story we'll be following closely.